 Dementia care is incorporated within both residential and nursing segments.

-The CMA identified two principal theories of harm.
+The CMA identified two main theories of harm arising from the transactions:

 Proposed remedies: a structural approach